-- (i) (a) The Company has not defaulted in repayment of loans or other borrowings or in the payment of interest thereon to any lender. - (b) As disclosed in note no. 40(7) of the Financial Statements, the Company is not declared wilful defaulter by any bank or financial institution or other lender. - (c) The term loans raised during the year were applied for the purpose for which the loans were obtained. - (d) The Company has not utilised funds raised on short-term basis for long-term purposes. - (e) The Company does not have any subsidiary, associate or joint venture.
-Therefore, clauses 3(ix)(e) and 3(ix)(f) of the Order are not applicable to the Company for the year under audit.
+- (a) The Company has not defaulted in repayment of loans or other borrowings or in the payment of interest thereon to any lender. - (b) As disclosed in note no. 41(10) of the Financial Statements, the Company is not declared a wilful defaulter by any bank or financial institution or other lender. - (c) The term loans raised during the year were applied for the purpose for which the loans were obtained. - (d) The Company has not utilized funds raised on short-term basis for long-term purposes. - (e) The Company does not have any subsidiary, associate or joint venture.
+Therefore, reporting under clauses 3(ix)(e) and 3(ix)(f) of the Order is not applicable to the Company for the year under audit.

-(x) Issue of Securities :
+(x) Issue of Securities:

 - (a) The Company has not raised moneys by way of initial public offer or further public offer including debt instruments during the year.
-Hence, clause 3(x)(a) of the Order is not applicable to the Company for the year under audit. - (b) The Company has not made any preferential allotment or private placement of shares or fully, partly or optionally convertible debentures during the year under review.
-Therefore, clause 3(xx)(b) of the Order is not applicable to the Company for the year under audit.
+Hence, reporting under clause 3(x)(a) of the Order is not applicable to the Company for the year under audit. - (b) The Company has not made any preferential allotment or private placement of shares or fully, partly or optionally convertible debentures during the year under review.
+Therefore, reporting under clause 3(xx)(b) of the Order is not applicable to the Company for the year under audit.